Environmental Management

 *2:

-Based on the global stance on climate change, we set SBT (Science Based Targets) in 2018 and received certification.
+Based on the global stance on climate change, we set SBT (science-based targets) in 2018 and received certification.
 These targets are revised regularly, and we currently aim to achieve a 55% reduction in Scope 1 + Scope 2 GHG emissions by fiscal 2030, compared with fiscal 2017, and a 48.3% reduction in Scope 3 emissions.
 We will not only reduce CO₂ emissions from the activities at our business sites but also pursue the development of green products to reduce Scope 3 emissions during the product use stage.
 We are also considering setting targets to make the Group carbon neutral in Scope 1 + Scope 2 by 2050.